wakana-code/AI-code-player-from-AI-chat/README.md

 (the code AFTER the change)
 PATCH rules:

 The old block must be an EXACT copy of code that actually exists.
-Do not write it from memory; copy it precisely from the most recently presented code
+Do not change.
 The old block must be long enough to be uniquely identifiable within the file (include surrounding lines so it does not accidentally match other locations)
 One change = one PATCH block.
 For multiple changes, output multiple PATCH blocks When adding a new file, use the "#### FILE:" format with the full content, not a PATCH